-$$RPD = (X1-X2)/((X1+X2)/2)) 100$$
+$$RPD = |(X1-X2)/((X1+X2)/2)) 100|$$

 A 30% RPD criteria will be used to screen field split results as a possible indicator of excessive variability in the sample handling and analytical system.
-If it is determined that elevated quantities of analyte (i.e., > 5 times the RL) were measured and analytical variability can be eliminated as a factor, than variability in field split results will primarily be used as a trigger for discussion with field staff to ensure samples are being handled in the field correctly.
+If it is determined that elevated quantities of analyte (i.e., > 5 times the LOQ) were measured and analytical variability can be eliminated as a factor, than variability in field split results will primarily be used as a trigger for discussion with field staff to ensure samples are being handled in the field correctly.
 Some individual sample results may be invalidated based on the examination of all extenuating information.
 The information derived from field splits is generally considered to be event specific and would not normally be used to determine the validity of an entire batch; however, some batches of samples may be invalidated depending on the situation.
 Professional judgment during data validation will be relied upon to interpret the results and take appropriate action.
 The qualification (i.e., invalidation) of data will be documented on the Data Summary.
-Deficiencies will be addressed as specified in this section under Deficiencies, Nonconformances, and Correction Action related to Quality Control.
+Deficiencies will be addressed as specified in this section under Quality Control or Acceptability Requirements Deficiencies and Corrective Actions.